E (S-train): BO

 Line Ex was closed, but the S-trains' roll film could still show it.
 Ex at Østerport Station in 2007.

-Line Ex at Hellerup Station in 2006.
+Line Ex and line B+ at Hellerup Station in 2006.

 Line Ex arriving at Østerport Station in 2007.

 Incorrect signage in Hellerup.
 In 2002, it was considered to rename line A+ to E+, but only the flap signs were prepared.